 Stakeholders can be informed about the policy through RSHE consultation events, referencing in the school prospectus or accessing a copy from the school website.
 Should a hard-copy of the document be required, the school will be happy to provide this upon request and will also work with any stakeholders that require the policy in an alternative format to meet their individual needs, ensuring equitable accessibility for all.
-The policy can be obtained in an alternative format by contacting the school office on 01502 740223 or emailing office@kessingland.dneat.org
+The policy can be obtained in an alternative format by contacting the office.